-We intend to use the net proceeds from the sale of our securities in this offering for general corporate purposes, including working capital, operating expenses and capital expenditures.
+We intend to use the net proceeds from the sale of our securities in this offering to pay off a portion of the currently outstanding Yorkville Promissory Notes and for general corporate purposes, including working capital, operating expenses and capital expenditures.
 Our management will have broad discretion in the application of the net proceeds.